 I joined the Chinese Chow Club Committee in 2016 and provide the catering at our Club Shows and events.
 I very much enjoy being part of our friendly Committee.

-It is my pleasure to be the Vice Chairman of this exciting and dynamic Club.
+It is my pleasure to be the Chairman of this exciting and dynamic Club.

 I am Essex based businessman who's Chow Chow adventure started about 5 years ago as I researched this wonderful breed.

 My first experience of the Chinese Chow Club was their Tea Party where I was so impressed with their friendliness and helpfulness.
 I was hooked.

 The brilliant guidance and help from the committee and members lead me to my Kato (Fullforge Fred and Ginger).
 And so the adventure began.